(Updated in Jan 2023)

 - Instagram Growth and presence.
 I think many readers actually find books based on what they see on bookstagram, and being on Instagram can help you grow on the platform easily and quickly, and might help with some print sales.

-If you decide to participate in a blog or instagram tour, I strongly advise you to pick a tour company (or more than one, in some cases).
-A tour company has a list of contacts, so they can reach hundreds or thousands of bloggers and bookstagrammers at once, and the bloggers who are interested sign up for the tour.
-Sure, you could try to reach them yourself, but just try to imagine how long it would take.
-Keep in mind that some of these companies send emails to thousands of bloggers and only get a handful of interested participants, and try to imagine how long it will take for you to reach these same thousands of bloggers, with whom you don’t have a relationship yet.
+If you decide to participate in a blog or instagram tour, I strongly advise you to pick a tour company (or more than one, in some cases), unless you know many bloggers or bookstagrammers.
+A tour company has a list of contacts, so they can reach hundreds or thousands of bloggers and bookstagrammers at once, which would take you a lot of work.

 Understand that all the company does is connect you with bloggers and bookstagrammers.
 The amount and quality of blogs participating on the tour depend a little on the company, for sure, but it will depend mostly on your cover, genre, and premise.

 To pick a tour company, look at their past tours.
 See if they have books in your genre and look at the blogs participating in the tours.
 You want a book tour company that has hosted books similar to yours.
 See if the hosts review or not, if there’s engagement, look at the number of followers, quality of the posts, etc. Something else you can do while you’re looking at a blog or instagram account is check which other companies they work with, then check their previous tours to get a sense of the quality, etc.

 I’ll list some tour companies that I think are good for YA and fantasy.
 I know that there are good companies for romance, mystery, etc. but I don’t know anything about them.
 The same tip remains; find companies, check their past tours, etc.